-In the BSW program Field Education (HWC 301 - HWC 302) is graded Satisfactory (S), or Fail (F).
-A Fail grade in Field Education automatically places a student on probation; they may not advance to the spring semester's Integrating Seminar or Practice course or continue in field education; and the student is referred to the Academic Standing Committee.
-A Reserved (R) grade in field education is used where the time requirement has not been met, or where there is serious question regarding a student's performance, or more time is needed before a definitive decision regarding a grade can be made or when an evaluation has not been submitted.
+In the MSW program Field Education (HWC 500 - HWC 503) is graded Satisfactory (S), or Fail (F).
+A Fail grade in Field Education automatically places a student on probation; the student may not advance to the next semester's Field and Practice courses, and the matter is referred to the Academic Standing Committee.
+Reserved (R) grade is used where the time requirement has not been met, or where there is serious question regarding a student's performance, or more time is needed before a definitive decision regarding a grade can be made or when an evaluation has not been submitted.

-V. BSW Program Requirements and Academic Guidelines
+V. MSW Program Requirements and Academic Guidelines